The damped stochastic wave equation on p.c.f. fractals: Regularity of solution

 Plugging the estimates into \eqref{l2Holdereqn} finishes the proof. \end{proof} \begin{defn} Let $(M_1,d_1)$ and $(M_2,d_2)$ be metric spaces and let $\delta \in (0,1]$.
 A function $f: M_1 \to M_2$ is \textit{essentially $\delta$-H\"{o}lder continuous} if for each $\gamma \in (0,\delta)$ there exists $C_\gamma > 0$ such that

-for all $x,y \in M_1$. \end{defn} \begin{thm}[$\Lcal^2$-H\"{o}lder continuity] Let $u: [0,\infty) \to \Hcal$ be the solution to the SPDE \eqref{SPDE}.
-Then for all $T > 0$, the restriction of $u$ to $[0,T]$ is almost surely essentially $(1 - \frac{d_s}{2})$-H\"{o}lder continuous. \end{thm} \begin{proof} Fix $T > 0$.
+for all $x,y \in M_1$. \end{defn} \begin{thm}[$L^2$-H\"{o}lder continuity] Let $u: \Omega \times [0,\infty) \to \Hcal$ be the solution to the SPDE \eqref{SWE}.
+Then there exists a version $\tilde{u}$ of $u$ such that the following holds: for all $T > 0$, the restriction of $\tilde{u}$ to $\Omega \times [0,T]$ is almost surely essentially $(1 - \frac{d_s}{2})$-H\"{o}lder continuous as a function from $[0,T]$ to $\Hcal$. \end{thm} \begin{proof} Fix $T > 0$.
 This is a simple application of Kolmogorov's continuity theorem.
-It is a consequence of Fernique's theorem \cite[Theorem 2.7]{daprato2014} that for each $p \in \Nbb$ there exists a constant $K_p > 0$ such that if $Z$ is a Gaussian random variable on some separable Banach space $B$ then
+It is a consequence of Fernique's theorem \cite[Theorem 2.7]{DaPrato1992} that for each $p \in \Nbb$ there exists a constant $K_p > 0$ such that if $Z$ is a Gaussian random variable on some separable Banach space $B$ then

-see also \cite[Proposition 3.14]{hairer2009}.
-Since $u$ is a Gaussian process, Proposition \ref{l2estim} gives us that
+see also \cite[Proposition 3.14]{Hairer2016}.
+Since $u$ is a Gaussian process, Proposition \ref{l2estimSWE} gives us that

 for all $s,t \in [0,T]$, for all $p \in \Nbb$.
-Then by taking $p$ arbitrarily large and using Kolmogorov's continuity theorem, the result follows. \end{proof}
+Then by taking $p$ arbitrarily large and using Kolmogorov's continuity theorem, the result follows.
+Note that any two continuous versions of $u$ must be indistinguishable, which allows us to extend the construction of $\tilde{u}$ on any given finite time interval $[0,T]$ to the whole interval $[0,\infty)$. \end{proof}

-\section{Pointwise regularity}
+\subsection{Pointwise regularity}